rwxrob/notes/Chronic inflammation cured.md

 ### Much less livestreaming, no IRL

-In a very real way, livestreaming was killing me.
+Livestreaming was literally killing me.
 If you go back and look through all my history of videos you can see it.
+There is a video of me at the heaviest I have ***ever been in my entire life.*** I have been unhealthy before, but it took livestreaming to push me to my utter extreme level of diseased morbid obesity.

 It's after the long spans of time away from livestreaming that the videos have a happy, healthy Rob, who eventually, gradually, declines until he gives it up again.
-Every single phase of livestreaming ends with a fat, sad, depressed R
+Every single phase of livestreaming ends with a fat, sad, depressed, unhealthy Rob.
+I spent years just trying to "be able to take you with me" so I could achieve a balance of my outdoor lifestyle and tech streaming.
+I _always_ failed.

 I've also significant reduced the number of responsibilities weighing on me during any given day—especially the self-imposed ones.
 The "don't get mad, get busy" mantra that drove me to obsess about saving the upcoming generations from poverty and misery by learning employable skills is now a thing of the past.
 It really is the end of an era—specifically of me livestreaming.
 Never say never.
 I have said so before and started up again, but this time it feels different.
 I have replaced livestreaming with _optional_ involvement in my local community in all sorts of ways.
 I've created Goblin Hunters for getting more casual but fitness-oriented cyclists out.
 I've been looking forward to attending cycling planning meetings.
 I've been spending time with close friends _in person_.
 It's not that I regret the livestreaming.
 I deeply miss those I met through livestreaming, but it's just not worth it.
 As much as I wish them well, it is more important for my health and wellness to build new relationships with people IRL who share my values and interests.
 I was completely unaware how much livestreaming mentality had crept into all areas of my psyche, suddenly I felt liberated.